top of page

 Grounded entry changes the tone entirely.

-Putting on boots before stepping into the garden is practical.
+Putting on boots before stepping into the garden is practical, but it is also psychological.

 It signals: I am entering something.

-I am choosing to begin.
+I am shifting context and I am choosing to begin.

 Not everything needs to start with force.
 Some things begin better with steadiness.